 Give Him Back His Dignity

 If a new dad is going to be hauling around all of the baby gear, he should at least be able to do it with something stylish, right?
 No man ever thought about buying himself a diaper bag before those two lines appeared on the pregnancy test.
-Help a dude out and give him something respectable like this rugged tote from Saks Fifth Avenue.
+Help a dude out and give him something respectable like this rugged tote from Brooks Brothers.
 It has a large compartment and is built like a tank, so he can lug around the goods without having to cut up his man card.

 Hand Him a Gift That Keeps on Giving